 - Using ASP.NET Core - the Microsoft.Extensions.Logging library included in ASP.NET Core works well with Seq.

 - Using OpenTelemetry - OpenTelemetry provides logging and tracing client libraries for all major programming languages.

 - Using Node.js - on Node.js, we support the Pino, Winston, and Bunyan logging libraries.

 Seq integrates with a range of languages, libraries and frameworks, and has a simple HTTP API for receiving telemetry data.
 Learn more about getting logs into Seq.

 If you're unsure where to start, we recommend Serilog.

 Once your apps are happily sending events to Seq, you can:

-- Save your search filters by creating signals
+- Save your search filters by creating signals to make searches indexed

 - Manage your disk usage with retention policies